dsmrreader/dsmr-reader/docs/installation.rst

     ./manage.py collectstatic --noinput

 Create an application superuser.
 Django will prompt you for a password.
-The credentials generated can be used to access the administration panel inside the application
+The credentials generated can be used to access the administration panel inside the application.
 Alter username and email if you prefer other credentials, but email is not (yet) used in the application anyway.

 Since you have shell access you may reset your user's password at any time (in case you forget it).
 Just enter this for a password reset: ``./manage.py changepassword admin``